bergplace/Dru/docs/docs/support.rst

 Support
 =======

-If you ancounter any problems while using Dru, do not hesitate to reach us.
+If you encounter any problems while using Dru, do not hesitate to reach us.

 Github issues
 -------------